kragen/dercuano/README.md

 took an hour, and the doubling before that took half an hour.
 Unfortunately at this point it’s taking five entire seconds to rebuild the HTML tree from scratch.
-The notes are currently only a bit easier to read in this form than as plain text files, due to the lack of CSS and date/time metadata.
+The notes are now considerably easier to read in this form than as plain text files, due to the substantially improved formatting, hyperlinks between notes, chronological organization, and tagging by topics.

 I may hack together some kind of web UI for adding things to the triple store, but so far I’ve been adding them by hand.
 But now it